nelsyeung/tslint-config-airbnb-base/README.md

 This package provides Airbnb's base TSLint (without React plugins) as an extensible shared config.

+## This package has been deprecated

+TSLint has been deprecated in favor of ESLint.

 ## Purpose

 This package is aimed to have all the rules supplied by the original